sfermigier/awesome-functional-python/README.md

 - [toolz](https://github.com/pytoolz/toolz) ★4419 - "A functional standard library for Python".
 - [fn.py](https://github.com/kachayev/fn.py) ★3317 - "Functional programming in Python: implementation of missing features to enjoy FP" (unmaintained since 2014).
 [Maintained fork](https://github.com/fnpy/fn.py).
-- [more-itertools](https://github.com/erikrose/more-itertools) ★3302 - "More routines for operating on iterables, beyond itertools".
+- [more-itertools](https://github.com/erikrose/more-itertools) ★3305 - "More routines for operating on iterables, beyond itertools".
-- [funcy](https://github.com/suor/funcy) ★3195 - "A fancy and practical functional tools".
+- [funcy](https://github.com/suor/funcy) ★3201 - "A fancy and practical functional tools".
-- [PyFunctional](https://github.com/EntilZha/PyFunctional) ★2271 - "Python library for functional programming with collections in a data pipeline style".
+- [PyFunctional](https://github.com/EntilZha/PyFunctional) ★2272 - "Python library for functional programming with collections in a data pipeline style".
-- [Pipe](https://github.com/JulienPalard/Pipe) ★1794 - "A Python library to use infix notation in Python".
+- [Pipe](https://github.com/JulienPalard/Pipe) ★1795 - "A Python library to use infix notation in Python".
 - [Pydash](https://github.com/dgilland/pydash) ★1207 - "The kitchen sink of Python utility libraries for doing "stuff" in a functional way.
 Based on the Lo-Dash Javascript library".
 - [hask](https://github.com/billpmurphy/hask) ★849 - "Haskell language features and standard libraries in pure Python".
 - [OSlash](https://github.com/dbrattli/oslash) ★699 - "Functors, Applicatives, And Monads in Python".
 - [Effect](https://github.com/python-effect/effect) ★363 - "Effect isolation in Python, to facilitate more purely functional code".
-- [Expression](https://github.com/cognitedata/Expression) ★352 - "Pragmatic functional programming for Python inspired by F#".
+- [Expression](https://github.com/cognitedata/Expression) ★353 - "Pragmatic functional programming for Python inspired by F#".
 Successor of OSlash.
 - [Underscore.py](https://github.com/serkanyersen/underscore.py) ★291 - "A Python port of excellent javascript library underscore.js".
 - [fnc](https://github.com/dgilland/fnc) ★218 - "Functional programming in Python with generators and other utilities".
+- [Flupy](https://github.com/olirice/flupy) ★178 - Implements a fluent interface for operating on python iterables.
 - [pfun](https://github.com/suned/pfun) ★142 - "Pure functional programming in python".
 - [Phi](https://github.com/cgarciae/phi) ★130 - "A library that intends to remove as much of the pain as possible from your functional programming experience in Python."
 - [pyramda](https://github.com/jackfirth/pyramda) ★126 - "Python package supporting heavy functional programming through currying.
 Translation of the Ramda library from javascript to python".